yinjin0527/GWAS.github.io/README.md

 # Therefore, to generate a list of non-(highly)correlated SNPs, we exclude high inversion regions  and prune the SNPs using the command --indep-pairwise’.
 # The parameters ‘50 5 0.2’ stand respectively for: the window size, the number of SNPs to shift the window at each step, and the multiple correlation coefficient for a SNP being regressed on all other SNPs simultaneously.

-plink --file wgas9--make-set inversion-ld.txt --write-set --out inversion plink --bfile wgas9 --exclude inversion-ld.txt --range --indep-pairwise 50 5 0.2 --out indepSNP
+plink --bfile wgas5 --range --indep-pairwise 50 5 0.2 --out indepSNP